-Among the hangers-on, that evening was Jilly Rizzo, a close friend of Frank Sinatra — yes, THE Frank Sinatra — and owner of Jilly’s, a bar on West 52nd Street in Manhattan.
+That evening, among the hangers-on, was Jilly Rizzo, a close friend of Frank Sinatra — yes, THE Frank Sinatra — and owner of Jilly’s, a bar on West 52nd Street in Manhattan.

-"Rizzo reached for his gun.
-‘Motherfucker,’ he said.
+"Rizzo reached for his [firearm].
+‘Motherf***ker,’ he said.
 ‘I’ll kill the son of a bitch.’

 "Bruno looked over at me and made eye contact.
 ‘No, let him go,’ he told Jilly.
 ‘I want him for myself the next time we step into the ring.’